-New foundations for periodic auxetics.
-In [5], we introduced a purely geometric approach to auxetic deformations for crystalline materials and manmade mechanical structures modeled as periodic bar-and-joint frameworks.
-This approach, reviewed in Section 2 below, presents a number of distinct advantages over the conventional route through Poisson's ratios.
-First of all, as a rigorous mathematical theory, the model can be applied to a wide range of structures, across length scales, provided that a periodic bar-and-joint framework organization is the dominant feature.
+Funding: The first author acknowledges partial support through NSF award 1319389, and the second author acknowledges partial support through NSF award 1319366.
+Both authors are partially supported through NIH grant 1R01GM109456 a number of distinct advantages over the conventional route through Poisson's ratios.
+First, as a rigorous mathematical theory, the model can be applied to a wide range of structures, across length scales, provided that a periodic bar-and-joint framework organization is the dominant feature.
 There is no need for experimental or simulated determinations of Poisson's ratios, since auxetic capabilities can be recognized by strictly geometric criteria.
 In fact, our mathematical theory works in arbitrary dimension.
 Moreover, the geometric approach clarifies the analysis of flexible structures with several degrees of freedom.
 In this case, certain deformation trajectories may be auxetic, while many other trajectories would not be auxetic.
 Thus, the notion of auxetic behavior must refer only to a certain type of one-parameter deformations of a periodic structure.